kavigamage-da/kavigamage-da/README.md

 ---

-# 👋 Hello, I'm Kavindi
+## 👋 About Me

-I'm an **Information Technology undergraduate at the University of Ruhuna**, interested in how technology can solve real **user, business and organizational problems**.
+I'm **Kavindi Gamage**, a **final-year Information Technology undergraduate at the University of Ruhuna**, exploring the space where **technology, business, users, and data** meet.

-Rather than limiting myself to one area of IT, I'm currently exploring several connected paths:
+My current interests span:

-**Front-End Development · Business Analysis · Data Analytics · Product Thinking · Technology**
+**Business Analysis · Data Analytics · Product Thinking · Front-End Development · Technology**

-I enjoy learning how a problem can be understood, analyzed and transformed into a practical digital solution.

-> **Technology is not only about building things — it's about building the right things.**
+I enjoy going beyond simply building software.

+I like understanding:

+> **What is the problem? → Who experiences it? → Why does it happen? → What could solve it? → How can technology create value?**

+This mindset influences the projects I build and the way I approach learning.

 ---

-# 🧭 What I'm Exploring
+## 🧩 My Professional Direction

 <div align="center">